danja/hyperdata-clients/README.md

 # Example with Ollama running locally, it'll default model to qwen2:1.5b
 npm run ask ollama 'how are you?'

+# requires an API key
+node examples/minimal.js openai 'what are you?'
 ```

 MIT License